Tidbits of humor and a little more love for the road ahead…

 By God’s Grace they still love me, and they are still my children.

 I love happy kisses!
-Whenever I look back, I see them waving until I round the corner.
+Whenever I look back, I see them waving until I round the corner, like they did every time I left the house… waving until I was out of sight.